M41k0n-Mk/M41k0n-Mk/README.en.md

 **Main Activities and Achievements:**
 - 🏆 Developed scalable microservices for **Banco Itaú**, processing thousands of daily transactions
+- 🐞 Detected and fixed critical bugs that directly impacted business financial results, ensuring operational stability and reliability
 - 🚀 Implemented hexagonal architecture and DDD in mission-critical applications for **Vivo**
 - ⚡ Automated deployment of multiple applications using **Terraform** and **Kubernetes**, reducing deployment time
 - 🔒 Implemented security and compliance solutions on AWS (IAM, Security Groups, VPC)
-- 📊 Optimized AWS costs, reducing expenses by 40% through auto-scaling and resource analysis
+- 📊 Optimized AWS costs, reducing expenses through auto-scaling and resource analysis
 - 🏗️ Built complete CI/CD pipelines with automated tests and continuous deployment
 - 📈 Developed high-performance RESTful APIs with Spring Boot and Kotlin
 - 🔧 Migrated legacy applications to microservices architecture in the cloud